-- 2.86 Situated to the west of Rayleigh, Rawreth Industrial Estate is accessible from Rawreth Lane to the north of the site.
+- 2.81 Situated to the west of Rayleigh, Rawreth Industrial Estate is accessible from Rawreth Lane to the north of the site.
 Existing residential development is adjacent to the site to the east and south.
-The site boundary does not encompass the large retail building towards the northern end of the industrial estate. - 2.87 There are a range of industrial buildings, structures and hardstanding on site.
-Decontamination of the site may be required prior to development. - 2.88 There are trees subject to Preservation Order along the northern, eastern and southern boundaries and there is a Tree Preservation Order area along the western and south western boundary of the site. - 2.89 Rawreth Industrial Estate is adjacent to the general location to the north of London Road and should be considered in conjunction with the site identified in this location.
+The site boundary does not encompass the large retail building towards the northern end of the industrial estate. - 2.82 There are a range of industrial buildings, structures and hardstanding on site.
+Decontamination of the site may be required prior to development. - 2.83 There are trees subject to Preservation Order along the northern, eastern and southern boundaries and there is a Tree Preservation Order area along the western and south western boundary of the site. - 2.84 Rawreth Industrial Estate is adjacent to the general location to the north of London Road and should be considered in conjunction with the site identified in this location.

-- 2.90 This site covers an area of 6.2 hectares.
-It does not have any density restrictions, and so as identified in the SHLAA (2012) it could accommodate a relatively high density; it suggests between 30 and 60 dwellings per hectare. - 2.91 This site has the potential to accommodate between 93 and 140 dwellings based on a calculation of 50% and 75% developable area respectively, at an estimated appropriate density of 30 dwellings per hectare.
-At 60 dwellings per hectare, for example, the site has the potential to accommodate between 186 and 279 dwellings based on a calculation of 50% and 75% developable area respectively. - 2.92 However, the expectation is that this site could deliver 222 dwellings as identified in the Strategic Housing Land Availability Assessment.
+- 2.85 This site covers an area of 6.2 hectares.
+It does not have any density restrictions, and so as identified in the SHLAA (2012) it could accommodate a relatively high density; it suggests between 30 and 60 dwellings per hectare. - 2.86 This site has the potential to accommodate between 93 and 140 dwellings based on a calculation of 50% and 75% developable area respectively, at an estimated appropriate density of 30 dwellings per hectare.
+At 60 dwellings per hectare, for example, the site has the potential to accommodate between 186 and 279 dwellings based on a calculation of 50% and 75% developable area respectively. - 2.87 However, the expectation is that this site could deliver 222 dwellings as identified in the Strategic Housing Land Availability Assessment. - 2.88 Residential development on this site is also required to be accompanied by a range of infrastructure, services and facilities: - Contribution towards new primary school within North of London Road, Rayleigh residential development - Public transport infrastructure improvements and service enhancements - Link and enhancements to local pedestrian/cycling and bridleway network - Public open space and play space - Sustainable drainage systems - Local highway capacity and infrastructure improvements - 2.89 The extent of Rawreth Industrial Estate is set out in Figure 5. - 2.90 The principles for the development of this site are set out in the Concept Statement.